- 9 Days

 Whale Watching, Quebec City

 Have a ‘whale of a time’ this morning during your whale watching cruise.
-With Mother Nature’s cooperation you will have the opportunity to get an up-close look at these magnificent mammals in their summer feeding grounds at the confluence of the St. Lawrence River and the Saguenay fjord.
+With Mother Nature’s cooperation, you will have the opportunity to get an up-close look at these magnificent mammals in their summer feeding grounds at the confluence of the St. Lawrence River and the Saguenay fjord.
 Be sure to have the camera ready!
-Stay the next two nights in Quebec City at our hotel located right next to the Plains of Abraham and the Grande Allée, and just steps from the St. Louis Gates that provide entry to the charms of Old Quebec.
+Stay the next two nights in Quebec City at our centrally located hotel and enjoy the charms of Old Quebec.
 This evening enjoy dinner at Manoir Montmorency overlooking the mighty falls.

 Meals: B, D